dixonge/gtd-hugo/content/posts/2017-06-14-setting-up-wallabag-on-the-raspberry-pi.md

 And yes, I also emptied the trash.
 Gone.
 Forever.

 But wait!
-I found a backup copy, except you can&#8217;t export or import it without an Office365 subscription!
+I found a backup copy, except you can't export or import it without an Office365 subscription!
 Huh?
 Well fuck.

 So obviously, I needed a new solution for web clipping, one of the things I used OneNote for extensively.
 Enter [Wallabag][3].